NarguessAliz/Data-Analysis/README.md

 Lecturer 👩‍🏫 : Dr. M. Farhang

-I Put my assignments, and interesting codes here!
+I Put my assignments and codes here!
 All I will write with Python.